High order moment model for polydisperse evaporating sprays towards interfacial geometry: Fractional moment space, canonical moments and quadrature

-The purpose of this part is to extend some definition and relevant properties of the integer moment space to fractional moment space, in order to provide necessary tools to characterize the topology of this space, thus we can design realizable numerical schemes.
-In the following, we use the normalized fractional moments $\cmom_{k/2}=\mom_{k/2}/\mom_0$. \begin{definition} We define the the Nth fractional moment space as follows:
+The purpose of this part is to extend some definition and relevant properties of the integer moment space to fractional moment space, in order to provide necessary tools to characterize the geometry of this space and thus to design realizable numerical schemes.
+In the following, we use the normalized fractional moments $\cmom_{k/2}=\mom_{k/2}/\mom_0$.